 Actually, according to Cousin Jiang’s wife, the dog did bark, but Cousin Jiang was drunk and sleeping too soundly to hear, and she didn’t think it was anything important.
 They didn’t discover the theft until they saw the empty coop and the lonely dog the next morning.
 When Cousin Jiang checked his neighbor’s surveillance video, he was shocked to find that the thief was someone he recognized.

 Cousin Jiang takes another drink and sighs about the fickleness of the world.
 Taiping is no longer the village we knew.
-People are no longer on good terms with their neighbors, and don’t trust each other anymore.
+There was no longer trust or goodwill between neighbors.

 He has a point.
 Burglaries have become common in the village.
 Just before the lunar new year, 83-year-old Aunt Xia came home from the market and saw a man in his 30s walking out of her house.
 The man was surprised to see her for a moment, then bowed and apologized, “Sorry, Auntie!
 Excuse me!”